≡ Menu

 Assessment Factor What Underwriters Review Impact on Decision

-Ulcer Type and Location Gastric vs duodenal; single vs multiple Gastric ulcers scrutinized more for cancer risk
+Ulcer Type and Location Gastric vs duodenal; single vs multiple Gastric ulcers are scrutinized more for cancer risk

 H. pylori Eradication Post-treatment testing confirming eradication Successful eradication improves prognosis dramatically